ysndr/MSc-Thesis/chapter/background.md

 These solutions offer great flexibility with regard to resource provision (computing, storage, load balancing, etc.), network setup and scaling of (virtual) servers.
 Although the primary interaction with those systems is imperative, maintaining entire applications' or company's environments manually comes with obvious drawbacks.

-Changing and undoing changes to existing networks requires intricate knowledge about its topology which in turn has to be meticulously documented as a significant risk for *config drift*.
+Changing and undoing changes to existing networks requires intricate knowledge about its topology which in turn has to be meticulously documented.
+Undocumented modification pose a significant risk for *config drift* which is particularly difficult to undo imperatively.
 Beyond that, interacting with a system through its imperative interfaces demands qualified skills of specialized engineers.

-The concept of "Infrastructure as Code" (*IaC*) serves the DevOps principle of overcoming the need for dedicated teams for *Dev*elvopent and *Op*erations, by allowing to declaratively specify the dependencies, topology and virtual resources.
+The concept of "Infrastructure as Code" (*IaC*) serves the DevOps principles.
+IaC tools help to overcome the need for dedicated teams for *Dev*elopment and *Op*erations by allowing to declaratively specify the dependencies, topology and virtual resources.
-Today various tools with different scopes make it easy to provision complex networks, in a reproducible way.
-That is setting up the same environment automatically and independently.
 Optimally, different environments for testing, staging and production can be derived from a common base and changes to configurations are atomic.
+As an additional benefit, configuration code is subject to common software engineering tooling;
+It can be statically analyzed, refactored and version controlled to ensure reproducibility.

 As a notable instance, the Nix[@nix] ecosystem even goes as far as enabling declarative system and service configuration using NixOps[@nixops].

-To get an idea of how this would look like, [@lst:nixops-rproxy] shows the configuration for a deployment of the Git based wiki server Gollum[@gollum] behind a nginx reverseproxy on the AWS network.
+To get an idea of how this would look like, [@lst:nixops-rproxy] shows the configuration for a deployment of the Git based wiki server Gollum[@gollum] behind a nginx reverse proxy on the AWS network.
 Although this example targets AWS, Nix itself is platform-agnostic and NixOps supports different backends through various plugins.
 Configurations like this are abstractions over many manual steps and the Nix language employed in this example allows for even higher level turing-complete interaction with configurations.